pierre-fromager/pcasvd/README.md

 * covariance is lossless with a wide dispersion.
 * correlation is lossy with scaled dispersion.

-So what should I use cov or cor ?
+:question: So what should I use cov or cor
 When using dataset with columns values of same units use covariance else use correlation.
 So method to use will depend on the nature of your dataset.